kenvuo/FordFulkerson/README.md

 0 0 1 0 1  <br>
 0 0 0 0 0  <br>

+Output: <br>
+* First a line with value of the optimal flow.
+* Then _m_ lines with _m_ numbers each (a matrix) where the flow is written, in the same format as the capacities of the input (vertical index is from, and horizontal is to).

 Example output  <br>
 4<br>
 0 3 1 0 0<br>